 'All in the Family': THR's 1971 Review

 On Jan.
 12, 1971, in the 9:30 p.m. time slot, the first episode of All in the Family debuted on CBS.
-Earlier in the day, THR declared a majority of television viewers would find the show "tasteless, crude, and very unfunny."
-Read the original review below.
+The Hollywood Reporter's original review is below:

 All in the Family is either going to be instant smash or instant disaster.
 Unfortunately for Bud Yorkin and Norman Lear, who based this on the British series Till Death Do Us Part, the latter is more likely to occur.
 The majority of television viewers will find this show tasteless, crude, and very unfunny.
 Lear, who also wrote this first episode, is to be congratulated for finally giving television the relevance it has called for, but after last season's "relevant September" he and CBS really took a chance.
 All in the Family was directed by John Rich.